Presidency of Richard Nixon

 In domestic affairs, Nixon advocated a policy of "New Federalism", in which federal powers and responsibilities would be shifted to state governments.
 However, he faced a Democratic Congress that did not share his goals and, in some cases, enacted legislation over his veto.
 Nixon's proposed reform of federal welfare programs did not pass Congress, but Congress did adopt one aspect of his proposal in the form of Supplemental Security Income, which provides aid to low-income individuals who are aged or disabled.
 The Nixon administration adopted a "low profile" on school desegregation, but the administration enforced court desegregation orders and implemented the first affirmative action plan in the United States.
 Nixon also presided over the creation of the Environmental Protection Agency and the passage of major environmental laws like the Clean Water Act, although that law was vetoed by Nixon and passed by override.
 Economically, the Nixon years saw the start of a period of "stagflation" that would continue into the 1970s.

 Nixon was far ahead in the polls in the 1972 presidential election, but during the campaign, Nixon operatives conducted several illegal operations designed to undermine the opposition.
 They were exposed when the break-in of the Democratic National Committee Headquarters ended in the arrest of five burglars.
 This kicked off the Watergate Scandal and gave rise to a congressional investigation.
 Nixon denied any involvement in the break-in.
 However, after a tape emerged revealing that Nixon had known about the White House connection to the burglaries shortly after they occurred, the House of Representatives initiated impeachment proceedings.
+During this time, following the death of Lyndon Johnson in 1973, Nixon became the sole surviving President.
+As of 2026, this remains the most recent instance of a period with no surviving ex-Presidents.
 Facing removal by Congress, Nixon resigned from office.

-Though some scholars believe that Nixon "has been excessively maligned for his faults and inadequately recognised for his virtues", Nixon is generally ranked as a below average president in surveys of historians and political scientists.
+Though some scholars believe that Nixon "has been excessively maligned for his faults and inadequately recognized for his virtues", Nixon is generally ranked as a below average president in surveys of historians and political scientists.
+Despite the ending of the Nixon administration, he represented the beginning of an era which saw Republican presidents lead for 20 out of the next 24 years (until 1993).